 - Financial reporting

 Effective corporate governance entails that boards must develop written, clear descriptions of the roles for the board directors, the board chair, the CEO and the primary board committees.
-Boards should also develop and write policies for codes of business conduct, codes of ethics, conflicts of interest and whistleblowing.
+Boards should also develop and write policies for codes of business conduct, codes of ethics, environmental, social and governance (ESG), conflicts of interest and whistleblowing.

 Good corporate governance promotes equity and deters fraud and other deceptive practices.

 It’s in the board’s best interest to develop good working relationships with managers.
 Corporations run best when the board and senior management hold the same perspectives on strategy, priorities and risk management.

 Communication is a vital component of good corporate governance.
 Boards must communicate clearly and in a timely manner to develop a sense of mutual confidence and trust with their managers.
 It’s important for board directors to be having regular conversations with managers about risk mitigation and prevention.
 Managers need to understand risks so that they can put processes in place to protect the company.
 Risk conversations between boards and managers should cover a span of risk areas, including: